pradeep13jena/Weather-Forecast/README.md

 And after this the second part which is initially (if on desktop) is on right is further divided into two more part upper part and lower, Lower part contains five days forecast of the same city with details like wind, humidity & precipitation.
 The upper part contains few more details such as wind, precipitation, humidity and degree.
 And is mobile first project and can be used on any device.

+**click on the searchbar to see all the option included Use current location**

-And to understand logic part of this website you can go to into the asset folder and see the image.
+And to understand logic part of this website you can go to into the asset folder and see the flowchart image, it'll help you understand the way the flow of this website will be.

 Things it can do: